134 328 (Aus)

-Here, you can study areas as diverse as Media and Communications, Social Work, or Design.
+Here, you can study areas as diverse as Media and Communication, Social Work, or Design.
 Or choose from Psychology, Contemporary Arts or Criminology and Justice.

 If you have a passion for communication and for understanding the human condition, this is a study area that offers exciting employment or self-employment opportunities.

 Artwork by Harrison See.

-Each year, our Media and Communications, Design, and Contemporary Arts students are expected to exhibit their creative work in a number of ways.
+Each year, our Media and Communication, Design, and Contemporary Arts students are expected to exhibit their creative work in a number of ways.

 For example, film and video students have film screenings, while fashion students put on catwalk shows captured by photomedia students, and journalism students have their own magazines, often illustrated by design students.